Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

 To detect barcodes:

-1. To access the camera preview data from which to detect barcodes, create a new instance of the [Tizen.Multimedia.Vision.MediaVisionSource](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class in the camera preview event handler:
+1. To access the camera preview data from which to detect barcodes, create a new instance of the [Tizen.Multimedia.Vision.MediaVisionSource](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class in the camera preview event handler:

-    ```
+    ```csharp
     static void PreviewCallback(object sender, PreviewEventArgs e)
     {
         PreviewData preview = e.Preview;